Bratini89/Weather-App/README.md

 # Weather-app

-This is a weather App that can give you all about the state and details of your localization weather in real time.
+This is a "Weather App" that can give you all about the state and details of your localization weather in real time.

 You can see the code desployed in this link at Netlify.